Math Calculators

 • Horizontal tank with dish heads

-This liquid volume calculator accepts integers, decimals, fractions, and numbers in e-notation as inputs.
-All input values representing dimensions have to be greater than zero.
-The filled depth must be greater than or equal to zero.
+Input formatting: This calculator accepts integers, decimals, fractions, and numbers in scientific (e) notation.
+Please ensure that all inputs representing physical dimensions are greater than zero.
+The optional filled depth, however, must be greater than or equal to zero.

 Horizontal cylinder tank